montimaj/agribound/paper/paper.md

 2. **Automatic LULC crop filtering.** Agribound is the first field boundary package to automatically remove non-agricultural polygons from the output.
 It leverages three land-use/land-cover datasets --- USGS Annual NLCD for the contiguous United States (1985--2024, 30 m) [@dewitz2024], Google Dynamic World globally (2015--present, 10 m) [@brown2022], and Copernicus C3S Land Cover for pre-2015 global coverage (1992--2022, 300 m) [@defourny2023] --- selecting the appropriate dataset based on study area location and year.
 All zonal statistics are computed server-side on Google Earth Engine, requiring no raster downloads.

-3. **Semi-supervised delineation pipeline.** By combining embedding-based unsupervised clustering [@brown2025; @feng2025] with Dynamic World crop probability filtering and DINOv3 fine-tuning, Agribound enables fully automated field boundary delineation without any human-labeled reference data.
+3. **Zero-training delineation pipeline.** By combining embedding-based unsupervised clustering [@brown2025; @feng2025] with Dynamic World crop probability filtering and SAM2 [@ravi2024] boundary refinement on Sentinel-2 imagery, Agribound enables fully automated field boundary delineation without any human-labeled reference data or model training.

 # State of the Field